 Iris Lowe (Lowe-Reiss)

-IRIS’S SUMMER CLASSES BEGIN TUESDAY JULY 7th AND RUN THROUGH AUGUST 14th.
+IRIS’S FALL CLASSES BEGIN TUESDAY SEPTEMBER 8th AND RUN THROUGH JANUARY 26th 2021.
 These are online classes.

 You can email Iris for more information at email@example.com.

 Asian Brush painting class is an introductory through advanced course in the art of Sumi-e, with rice paper, ink, ink stone, Asian brushes and watercolor as materials.
 The student will learn traditional sumi-e strokes and techniques using subjects taken from nature and our local seasonal environment.
 This course will explore the history, principles of art and design of Asian and American cultures.